Rep. Gloria Johnson of ‘Tennessee Three’ officially launches 2024 Senate campaign

 Blackburn has supported efforts to implement a 20-week abortion ban.
 She hasn’t said whether she supports a push by GOP U.S. Sen. Lindsay Graham to pass a 15-week federal abortion ban.

 Last year, Blackburn recorded a video message calling the landmark U.S. Supreme Court case that gave married couples the right to birth control “constitutionally unsound.”
-She was not proposing restrictions on birth control, but she later clarified to Breitbart News that she did not support such efforts.
+She was not proposing restrictions on birth control but hasn’t commented further to clarify what she meant.